andersnylund/mds/assignment2/answer/assignment2.md

 Here the importance boost of paying can for example be made obsolete 4 weeks, and after that the importance goes down to 0 again.

 #### Question 2
 As web-pages are markup they often follow the same conventions everywhere.
 In fact, web-pages are often on purpose implemented with "good practices" to enable search-engine indexing as good as possible.
 Therefore common tags like `<h1>`, `<body>` and `<p>` are used in a way that makes sense.
+We could store text and individual words in the index based on in which kind of tag they appear.
+By this convention a word that appears in a `<h1>` tag has more weight than the same word appearing in a `<p>`.
+These are the basic things to store in the index.

 However, these tags are quite standard and new rules are constantly emerging.
 There is a lot of other things that can be considered also.
 ShoutMeLoud (2017) lists 11 tips of how to increase the visibility of your webpage showing up.
 These are not taking de-facto standard things like the HTML tags into consideration.

-For example google has not officially listed their indexing rules, but after time the basic rules has been formed and
+For example google has not officially listed their indexing rules, but after time the basic rules has been formed and it has become a standard in the industry to follow the basic rules and suggestions.

-### Question 3

 ## Part B: Programming